jsgunn22/hoarders-corner/README.md

 ## Support

-If you have any questions or problems with the Fitness App, please create an issue on the GitHub repository: https://github.com/topics/fitness-app.
+If you have any questions or problems with Hoarder's Corner, please create an issue on the GitHub repository: [Hoarder's Corner](https://github.com/jsgunn22/smell-o-scope)

-## Additional Information

-The Fitness App is still under development, but it is already a usable and powerful tool for tracking your fitness progress.
-We are constantly adding new features and improvements, so please stay tuned for updates!

 ## Assets